PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![List of books read this month](/images/stats/2018/feb/goodreads.png "List of books read this month")](https://www.goodreads.com/pothix
 "")

-5 books read in a month and a **4.6 average rating**.
+Five books read in a month and a **4.6 average rating**.
 That's what I call a good reading month.

 [The Art of Learning: A Journey in the Pursuit of Excellence](http://amzn.to/2F9ki3C).
-This was another great recommendation by [Amir](https://twitter.com/amix3k).
+This was another fantastic recommendation by [Amir](https://twitter.com/amix3k).
 The author was a chess prodigy as a kid and an international chess master in the age of 16.
-He also was high skilled in Martial arts.
-In this book he shows what he extracted from his process of learning during all those years in physical and mental arts.
+He also was highly skilled in Martial arts.
+In this book, he shows what he extracted from his process of learning during all those years in physical and mental arts.
 You can read [my review on Goodreads](https://www.goodreads.com/review/show/2269391156).

 [The Richest Man in Babylon](http://amzn.to/2tdJzYS).
 This book is a series of fiction stories using Babylon as the central topic.
-It's a good book but Rich Dad, Poor Dad ruined it for me.
+It's a good book but "Rich Dad, Poor Dad" ruined it for me.
 Reason below.

 [Rich Dad, Poor Dad](http://amzn.to/2CWDdwu).
 It's a great book.
-When I was reading it, I asked some friends why they did not recommended it before.
-There are some great ideas there (depending on you political opinions, you may not like it) and I saw many of them being applied in practice in my own life.
-It was almost a 5 stars review, but the ending was really boring.
+When I was reading it, I asked some friends why they did not recommend it before.
+There are some great ideas there (depending on your political opinions, you may not like it) and I saw many of them being applied in practice in my own life.
+It was almost a 5 stars review, but the ending was really dull.
 I felt he was trying to add more pages to the book.

 [The Art of Invisibility](http://amzn.to/2taeLbk).
 This is the book that makes you paranoid about security (if you care about it).
 I recommend you to read it if you feel secure using the internet.